2019 Program Guidelines

-As a participant in the pilot program, you’ll have access to Magazines Canada training and resources to support you in the process, including:
+We provide access to the following documents and templates to support you in the process, including:

-- Ready-made templates for job descriptions, job postings, interview questions and performance reviews
+- Ready-made templates for job descriptions, job postings, workplans and letters of employment.

 How to Apply

-Simply complete the application form and submit it to Magazines Canada any time during the enrollment period, beginning December 5, 2017 and ending when the 10 co-funded internships have been allocated.
+Simply complete the application form and submit it to Magazines Canada any time during the enrollment period, beginning April 15, 2019 and ending when the 10 co-funded internships have been allocated.
 Applications will be assessed on a “first come, first served basis.”
-We encourage you to submit your application as early as possible to secure a place in the pilot program and receive co-funding for a paid internship.
+We encourage you to submit your application as early as possible to secure a place in the program and receive co-funding for a paid internship.

 To apply for the paid internship initiative, applicants are asked to:

-- Submit an application providing the names of the key contact person and intern mentor/supervisor
+- Submit an application providing the names and contact information for the:

 - Briefly tell us:

-- how you plan to advertise or promote the paid internship job posting to increase the number of potential candidates and attract a diverse talent pool;
+- How you plan to advertise or promote the paid internship job posting to increase the number of potential candidates and attract a diverse talent pool;

-- your plans (if any) for post-internship retention
+- Please describe your plans (if any) for post-internship retention.

 If you have any questions or require more information, please contact: